FAForever/faf-python-api/README.md

     docker logs faf-api

-If you want to view the raw JSON on the website, then you will need to allow 'Allow-Control-Allow-Origin'' in the browser.
+Currently, if you want to view the raw JSON on the website, then you will need to allow 'Allow-Control-Allow-Origin'' in the browser.
 Here is an example extension for Chrome - (https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en)